 The most popular logs used to build log home are very much dependant on the trees grown in each area, or the availability and cost of trees in a particular area.
 These are the most common trees used:

 Pine (white, yellow, and red) Eastern or Western white Cedar, Cypress, Spruce, Fir, Hemlock, Ponderosa Pine, Lodgepole Pine, and hardwoods such as Oak, Poplar, and Walnut.

 Douglas fir, Cypress, Larch, Redwood

-Let’s take a better look at each individual species of tree.
-It is difficult to call which one species is the best, choosing your logs are very particular to the individual and the area in which you are intending to build.
-Hopefully the following breakdown will help you to think about the most suitable logs for you to use:
+Let’s take a better look at each species of tree.
+It is difficult to call which one species is the best, choosing your logs is very particular to the individual and the area in which you are intending to build.
+Hopefully, the following breakdown will help you to think about the most suitable logs for you to use: